Labours of Hercules: Sixth: Stymphalian birds

+Heracles shooting the Stymphalian birds.
+Detail of a Roman mosaic from Llíria (Valencia, Spain), 3rd century CE.
+Now in the Museo Arqueológico Nacional.

 The sixth labour was to defeat the Stymphalian birds, man-eating birds with beaks made of bronze and sharp metallic feathers they could launch at their victims.
 They were sacred to Ares, the god of war.
 Furthermore, their dung was highly toxic.
 They had migrated to Lake Stymphalia in Arcadia, where they bred quickly and took over the countryside, destroying local crops, fruit trees, and townspeople.
 Heracles could not go too far into the swamp, for it would not support his weight.
 Athena, noticing the hero's plight, gave Heracles a rattle which Hephaestus had made especially for the occasion.
 Heracles shook the rattle and frightened the birds into the air.
 Heracles then shot many of them with his arrows.
 The rest flew far away, never to return.
-In some versions of this story instead of the Augean stables being discounted it was the Stymphalian Birds labour for getting the help of Athena.
+In some versions of this story it is this labour, rather than the cleaning of the Augean stables, which was discounted by Eurystheus, because Heracles had received the help of Athena.
 The Argonauts would later encounter them.